dung204/fu-oj-backend/README.md

 cd spring-rest-api-starter-template
 ```

-3. Prepare the environment variables:

-3.1.
-If using Docker Compose, create a `.env` file in the root directory of the project.
-You can use the `.env.example` file as a template.
-Make sure to fill in the required environment variables.
-These variables is required for Docker Compose
+3. Create a `.env` file in the root directory of the project.
+You can use the [`.env.example`](.env.example) file as a template.
+Make sure to fill in the required environment variables, **and delete all comments**.
+These variables are required for Docker Compose

-3.2.
-Create a configuration file, named `application-dev.yml`, place it at `src/resources/`.
-The content of this file should follow the example file (`application-dev-example.yml`)

 4. Use `npm` to install `husky`, `commitlint`, `prettier` & `lint-staged`: